 INITIAL IMPRESSIONS OF VSOURCE

 Just like many product launch websites these days, the Vsource website is clean and fresh in appearance.

 I’m immediately drawn to the price rise countdown at the top of the screen.
 But it looks like I’m too late as the clock has already hit zero and $67 is the only option.

 The intro video gives a detailed overview of the system and places emphasis on the fact that Vsource is a simple system to use and very newbie-friendly.

-It was interesting to note that even though Vsource claims you can earn a consistent flow of sales once your website is set up, the earning claims images on the website state the sales were NOT made with Vsource.
+Something that stood out for me on the website was that even though Vsource claims you can earn a consistent flow of sales once your website is set up, the earning claims images on the website state the sales were not made with Vsource.

 I’m still going to keep going with an open mind about Vsource and what it has to offer.

 Before I go any further, I will just mention the various Vsource package prices.
 They are: